Logo

 17-day course

-Trip dates July 12- July 30,2010 North Cascades National Park, WA on Ross Lake.
+Mandatory pre-trip days July 7 & 8.
+Trip dates July 9-July 26, 2011 North Cascades National Park, WA on Ross Lake.
 10 days of environmental restoration work may include removing Reed Canary Grass and building trails.
-July 12 and 13 are orientation activities.
-We pack all gear with students the day before the course on July 13.
-We are in the North Cascades National Park July 14-July 30.
+We pack all gear with students the day before the trip on July 8.
+We are in the North Cascades National Park July 9-July 26.
 We will work for 10 days and hike for 7 days.
 The program includes the arts and will encourage youth to engage their creativity through writing, drawing, spoken word, and journaling.

 Requirements: